Zihang97/Peer-to-Peer-Chat/README.md

 # EC530_Peer-to-Peer-Chat
-This project implements a Peer-to-Peer command-line chat in python.
+This project implements a peer-to-peer chat application in python.

-We create a P2P Chat server based on the TCP system and allow multiple clients to connect to it using a client-side script.
-Clients use the socket port to communicate with the server socket.
+P2P Chat allows multiple users chatting at the same time.
+There is no central server for this application.
+Each user has its own database and can serve as a individual server, which greatly improves robustness.

+Authors:
+jzh15@bu.edu
+evezhang@bu.edu
+If you have any question please feel free to contact them.

 ## Feature
-- **Multi-Processing:** Users can chat with multi-person concurrently by multi-threading.
-Every user connecting to the server creates a separate thread and communicates with the server on an individual thread based on the socket instance.
-In each thread, the server awaits a message and sends that message to other users currently on the chat.
+- **Concurrency:** Users can chat with multiple persons concurrently.
+We use `selectors` module to monitor every socket connected.
-- **Discovery and mute:** Users can decide their state of discovery.
+- **Discovery and Mute:** Users can decide their state of discovery.
 When a user is discovered, clients can send them any updates or new chats.
 When a user is not discovered, the messages sent to him are pending, so users are able to block other users.
-- **Asynchronous:** Asynchronous messaging allows users to send messages to recipients not currently online but received once online.
+- **Distributed Storage:** Data are distributed and securely stored on client's local databases.
-- **History:** Each user has a local database to store their chat history so that they can display or search chat history.
+- **History:** Usesrs can display or search chat history from their local databases.

 ## Usage
 ### Environment Setup